degregar/pivot-table-range-updater/README.md

-# Update Google Sheets pivot table's ranges automatically
+# Pivot Table Range Updater

 ## How does it work?